intellistream/SAGE-DB-Bench/README.md

   --runbook_path "$PATH" \
   --dataset "$DS"
 ```
-- algorithm "$ALGO": Name of the algorithm to evaluate.
+- algorithm "$ALGO": Name of the algorithm to evaluate.Detailed names of the algorithms can be found in the "Code Identifier" column (the last column) of the "summary of algorithms" table.
 - dataset "$DS": Name of the dataset to use.
-- runbook_path "$PATH": Path to the runbook file describing the test scenario.
+- runbook_path "$PATH": Path to the runbook file describing the test scenario.For example, the runbook path for the general experiment is `neurips23/runbooks/congestion/general_experiment/general_experiment.yaml.`
 - rebuild: Rebuild the target before running.

 #### 2.3 Computing Ground Truth for Runbooks